cloudControl/documentation/Platform Documentation.md

 $MYSQL_HOSTNAME = $creds['MYSQLS']['MYSQLS_HOSTNAME'];
 ~~~

+#### Enabling/disabling credentials environment variables
+We recommend using the credentials file for security reasons but credentials can also be accessed through environment variables.
+This is disabled by default for PHP and Python apps.
+Accessing the environment is more convenient in most languages, but some reporting tools or wrong security settings in
+your app might print environment variables to external services or even your users.
+This also applies to any child processes
+of your app if they inherit the environment (which is the default).
+When in doubt, disable this feature and use
+the credentials file.

+Set the variable `SET_ENV_VARS` using the [Custom Config Add-on] to either `False` or `True` to explicitly enable or disable
+this feature.

-The [guides section](https://www.cloudcontrol.com/dev-center/Guides/) has detailed examples showing how to read the *creds.json* file or read the credentials from the environment variables directly in different languages or frameworks.
-To see the format and contents of the *creds.json* file locally use the addon.creds command.
+The [guides section](https://www.cloudcontrol.com/dev-center/Guides/) has detailed examples about how to get the credentials in different languages ([Ruby](https://www.cloudcontrol.com/dev-center/Guides/Ruby/Read%20configuration), [Python](https://www.cloudcontrol.com/dev-center/Guides/Python/Read%20configuration), [Java](https://www.cloudcontrol.com/dev-center/Guides/Java/Read%20configuration)).
+To see the format and contents of the credentials file locally, use the `addon.creds` command.

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.creds